 Edge-On Spiral Galaxy in Draco

-NGC7640: This is a somewhat dim (magnitude 11.28) spiral galaxy in Andromeda, presenting to us edge on.
+NGC7640: This is a somewhat dim (magnitude 11.28) spiral galaxy in Draco, presenting to us edge on.
 It is generally estimated to be about 40 million light years from Earth.
 It is perhaps 130,000 light years in diameter, somewhat more than our Milky Way galaxy.

 LRGB: 150:30:30:50 (All 10 minute subexposures; L unbinned; RGB binned 2x2).